Usage

 show chassis [details | summary]

-tails are skipped.
-On the other hand, with details, all avail-
+details are skipped.
+On the other hand, with details, all

-able information will be displayed, giving a verbose view.
+available information will be displayed, giving a verbose

 watch [ports ethX [,…]] [details | summary] [hidden] [limit X]